hakavlad/nohang/README.md

 ## Requiements

-- For basic usage:
+For basic usage:
     - Linux 3.14+
     - Python 3.4+

-- To show GUI notifications:
+To show GUI notifications:
     - libnotify (Fedora, Arch) or libnotify-bin (Debian, Ubuntu)
-    - sudo and psutils if nohang started as root
+    - sudo and procps if nohang started as root

 ## Memory and CPU usage